 Get very clear on what you want you to be like and how.
-Be very specific on how you will feel.
+Be very specific about how you will feel.
 Include visual references, such as a vision board.

 Develop an Action Plan

 Determine how much time you can spend each day working towards your vision.
-Make sure that each tasks will not take longer than this amount, so that you are able to cross things off the list on a daily basis.
+Make sure that each task will not take longer than this amount so that you are able to cross things off the list on a daily basis.

 When you have your tasks, schedule the time to complete them on your calendar.

 Take one task each day and complete it.
 Make it the most important thing you do before checking email, social media, or turning on the news.
 Schedule it into your morning routine and get it done first; no excuses!

 Celebrate each day!
 Use a Jar of Awesome to celebrate your accomplishments.
 Create a gratitude list of the life you are living.
 Be in the present and proud of yourself for your commitment to your journey.

 Show me how you are focusing on your action!
 Follow the steps above and share your results in the comments below or take a photo and tag me on social media.